The Premium Gin Renaissance, Part 2 of 2: Gin Reviews

 Gin Reviews, #1: Blackwood’s Vintage Dry Gin 2012.
 40% abv

-My house Gin at BD Mansions.
-It comes in a smart apothecary-like bottle with a stopper, emphasising the Scottish island of Shetland, though batch distillation has now moved over to the mainland since the brand was taken over by Blavod.
+This is my house Gin at BD Mansions.
+It comes in a smart apothecary-like bottle with a stopper, emphasising the Scottish island of Shetland.
+However, distillation has now moved over to the mainland since the brand was taken over by Blavod.
 It uses sustainable hand-harvested botanicals from the Shetland sea-cliffs, all gathered in one year.
 Hence, the vintage stated is really about the botanical character of one year, not ageing.
-These include bog-myrtle, wild water mint, sea pink, and meadow sweet with angelica root, cinnamon, liquorice, coriander, citrus peel, orris, violets and turmeric all in the mix.
+These include bog-myrtle, wild water mint, sea pink, meadow-sweet, angelica root, cinnamon, liquorice, coriander, citrus peel, orris, violets and turmeric.

 Taken neat, this is a bright, medium bodied spirit with explosive citrus and herbaceous notes and a floral nose.
 Individualistic and elegant, good smooth texture and relatively subdued juniper.
 Splendid as a G&T; crisp, subtle and satisfying, light and refreshing.
-Good value too.
-It has an ethereal quality which is slightly less successful when presented as a Dry Martini – I prefer something more muscular.
+It has an ethereal quality which is slightly less successful when presented as a Dry Martini.
+I prefer something more muscular.

 Gin Reviews, #2.
 Brecon Special Reserve Gin, 40% abv

 On the rocks, juniper is much more prominent, alongside scented lemons.
 On the palate, orange notes reveal quickly before woody undertones and a hint of sweetness.
 It’s a revelation as an excellent G&T, which draws out the cinnamon and nutmeg against a steely background.
-Distiller Gillian Macdonald has created a unique spirit, too sweet for the ultimate Dry Martini but ideal as a G&T classic.
+Distiller Gillian Macdonald has created a unique spirit.
+It’s too sweet for the ultimate Dry Martini but ideal as classic G&T.

 Gin Reviews, #3.
 Saffron Gin, Gabriel Boudier, Dijon, France.
 40% abv

-Drunk neat, this is all orange bitters, so much so I thought it could be Cointreau although fennel and citrus do finally appear on the nose and finish.
+Drunk neat, this is all orange bitters.
+So much so I thought it could be Cointreau although fennel and citrus do finally appear.
 Unctuous and very sweet, reminiscent of the Old Tom style.
 I didn’t expect it to work with tonic as a G&T but in the tonic seemed to open it up and reduce the orange flavour.
 I can’t recommend it for a Dry Martini, though, being sweet and orange flavoured it clashed with the Vermouth.
 It’s Gin, Jim.
 But not as we know it.
 Purists will avoid, though mixologists with sweet cocktails may deliver more favourable results.
 It’s certainly different!
 Try before you buy.

 Gin Reviews, #4.
 Berry Brothers and Rudd, No. 3 London Dry Gin.
 46% abv

 Named for their legendary abode in St. James in London, BBR No.3 wears its 300-year-old tradition proudly.
-It’s a thoroughly London dry style, though made in ancient copper stills in Holland.
-The green bottle sums it up, where tradition does meet style, a door key motif and 1698 proudly proclaimed.
-There are relatively few botanicals admitted to, whether there are more than orange and grapefruit peels, angelica root, coriander and cardamom are unknown, but simplicity works.
+It’s a thoroughly London Dry style, though made in ancient copper stills in Holland.
+The green bottle sums it up.
+Tradition meets style; a door key motif and 1698 proudly proclaimed.
+There are relatively few botanicals admitted to.
+Whether there are more than orange and grapefruit peels, angelica root, coriander and cardamom are unknown.

 Gin Reviews, #5, Martin Miller’s Imported Dry Gin, 40% abv

 Martin Miller’s was established only in 1999.
 He wanted to create a modern classic fine gin from scratch with the best ingredients.
 He has succeeded admirably, so leading the gin renaissance from the front.
-A Gin distilled at Langley, near Birmingham, in batches from an old copper still called Angela, with the heads and tails discarded (in a similar way to whisky).
-It uses only the heart of the distillation.
-It’s a London dry style, with Florentine iris, cassia bark, liquorice root, citrus peels and coriander.
-The unique point is the clarity offered by the water used, which is imported from Iceland, as the angular bottle proudly proclaims.
+A Gin distilled at Langley, near Birmingham, in batches from an old copper still called Angela.
+The heads and tails are discarded, in a similar way to whisky.
+Hence it uses only the heart of the distillation.
+It’s a London Dry style, with Florentine iris, cassia bark, liquorice root, citrus peels and coriander.
+The unique point is the clarity offered by the water used.
+It’s imported from Iceland, as the angular bottle proudly proclaims.

-On its own, it is ice-clear and smells very clean, almost green, which made me wonder if there was cucumber used in the botanicals (I checked afterwards and yes there is).
+On its own, it is ice-clear and smells very clean, almost green.
+That made me wonder if there was cucumber included in the botanicals (I checked afterwards and yes there is).
 The palate is dry, soft and rooty rather than floral or fruity.
 It isn’t going for complexity, rather purity, which makes it an ideal mixologist companion.
 As a G&T there is real lift and crispness, with a slightly smoky edge, making it refreshing, as it should be.
 As a Dry Martini, it majors on elegance and a piercing classic finish.
 Easy to recommend textbook gin.
-PS just pour it over lemon sorbet for a classic and highly alcoholic dessert.
+PS, just pour it over lemon sorbet for a classic and highly alcoholic dessert.

 Gin Reviews, #6.
 Bloom, Premium London Dry Gin, 40% abv

 Fanciful?
 This gin certainly majors on the floral and is perfumed.
 It is delicate and filigreed.
-Drunk neat, it is wafting and delicate, reflecting a cast-list of unusual botanicals that include chamomile, pomelo (Chinese grapefruit) and honeysuckle.
+Drunk neat, it is wafting and delicate.
+There is a cast-list of unusual botanicals that include chamomile, pomelo (Chinese grapefruit) and honeysuckle.
 Soft and with a slightly sweet edge, the juniper is hardly noticeable and I enjoyed it most neat.
 As a G&T, it offers a lightweight summery drink redolent of rosewater and white flowers but I seemed to need a higher gin to tonic ratio than with some others.
 As a Dry Martini, it lacks punch and is overly polite.
-Distiller Joanne Moore certainly has created something distinctive, perhaps a little too mannered though it should make plenty of new friends that are not traditional gin drinkers.
+Distiller Joanne Moore certainly has created something distinctive.
+Perhaps a little too mannered though it should make plenty of new friends that are not traditional gin drinkers.

 Gin Reviews, #7.
 Tanqueray, No. TEN Gin, 47.3% abv

-Tanqueray is the true Bloomsbury distillery, founded by Charles Tanqueray in 1830, but destroyed during the second world war, after which the company moved to Scotland.
-Tanqueray launched this in 2000, named after the still in which it is made, called Tiny Ten, near Edinburgh.
-Botanicals are not disclosed on the super-elegant green bottle and remain secret.
-The bottle sets off a super-smooth high-strength Gin that majors on citrus and juniper.
+Tanqueray is the true Bloomsbury Distillery was founded by Charles Tanqueray in 1830.
+However, it was destroyed during the second world war and the company moved to Scotland.
+Tanqueray launched this in 2000.
+It’s named after the still, called Tiny Ten, near Edinburgh.
+No botanicals are given on the super-elegant green bottle.
+It’s a super-smooth high-strength Gin that majors on citrus and juniper.

 Drunk neat, it really is a full-on grapefruit fest, really tangy, smooth but with balance and a viscous texture.
 Adding tonic brings out floral notes and subdues the juniper, creating a deliciously full-bodied G&T that majors on citrus freshness and chamomile.
 Turns out Tanqueray use fresh whole citrus fruits rather than peels, with grapefruit, orange, lime and chamomile in the mix.
-It is really versatile but shines best as a Dry Martini, and indeed is firmly aimed at that market, with a brawny character, a moreish, almost salty tang and a long dry bitter finish.
-It also boasts an exquisitely designed green bottle, the proportions of which sit perfectly in the hand.
+It’s really versatile but shines best as a Dry Martini.
+It has a brawny character, a moreish, almost salty tang and a long dry bitter finish.
 Subsequently adopted by a number of hip-hop stars, this is a high bling gin and none the worse for it.

 |Blackwood’s Vintage||Brecon Special Reserve||Saffron||BBR No.3||Martin Miller’s||Bloom||Tanqueray No.TEN|